facebook/flow/docs/01-type-annotations.md

 ## Simple Example

-We can easily take this code and make it //Flow aware// by adding a simple annotation `@flow` at the top in a comment block:
+We can easily take this code and make it Flow aware by adding a simple annotation `@flow` at the top in a comment block:

 ```javascript